CorinaMurg/book-delivery/README.md

 - local storage for cart (until user account feature is added)
 - change style of cart
 - a11y for cart/modal
-- add icon to footer
+- add social icons to footer

 Part 2: Add search + filter features